SweetIceLolly/SocketTester/README.md

 You can specific the local UDP port, the remote UDP socket IP and the remote UDP socket port.
 Set the Remote IP to your broadcasting IP (e.g. `255.255.255.255`) to broadcast packets.

-**Other features of TCP Server Mode are exactly the same as TCP Client Mode**
+**Other features of UDP Mode are exactly the same as TCP Client Mode**

 # License